HovhannesHovakimyan/LinuxLocalBackup/README.md

 This will run our script every day at 11:00pm.

-**P.S.** Make sure, your system's local time (and timezone!) and date are set correctly.
+**P.S.
+Important!** Make sure, your system's local time (and timezone!) and date are set correctly.
+Otherwise, you will wonder why your program is not working as expected.\
 Use *date* command to see your Linux system's current time and date.
 In case you need to adjust it on Ubuntu, follow [these instructions](https://help.ubuntu.com/community/UbuntuTime#Using_the_Command_Line_.28terminal.29).